Find Trade Colleges

 Top 10 Best Allied Health & Medical Assisting Services Basic Certificate Schools

-Our analysis found Craven Community College to be the best value school for allied health & medical assisting services students who want to pursue a basic certificate in North Carolina.
-Craven Community College is a small public school located in the city of New Bern.
+Our 2023 rankings named Craven Community College the best value school in North Carolina for allied health & medical assisting services students working on their basic certificate.
+Craven Community College is a small public school located in the small city of New Bern.

 The average tuition and fees for an in-state undergraduate at Craven Community College are $2,022 a year.

-Craven Community College did well in our overall quality rankings, too.
-It placed #2 on our Best Allied Health Services Basic Certificate Trade Schools in North Carolina list.
+Craven Community College also took the #2 spot in our Best Allied Health Services Basic Certificate Trade Schools in North Carolina rankings.

-In-state tuition fees for undergraduate students at Southwestern Community College are $2,229 per year.
+The average tuition and fees for an in-state undergraduate at Southwestern Community College are $2,229 a year.

 In-state tuition fees for undergraduate students at South Piedmont Community College are $2,015 per year.